fledge-iot/fledge-pkg/README.rst

   $ ./make_rpm --help
   make_rpm help [clean|cleanall]
-  This script is used to create the RPM package of FogLAMP
+  This script is used to create the RPM package of Fledge
   Arguments:
    help     - Display this help text clean    - Remove all the old versions saved in format .XXXX